TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 Using link handlers
 """""""""""""""""""

-A feature (added in TYPO3 4.1) allows you to register a link handler for a keyword you define.
+A feature allows you to register a link handler for a keyword you define.
 For example, you can link to a page with id 34 with "<link 34>" in a typical bodytext field which converts <link>
 tags with "->typolink".
 But what if you have an extension,